The following has been released for immediate distribution by the USS Little Rock Association Scholarship Committee

 ELIGIBILITY: Full time students (at least 15 credit hours per semester) who are descendants of LITTLE ROCK Association members as noted above, are eligible if they are in good academic standing and have achieved a cumulative grade point average (CUM GPA) of at least 3.0 in all accredited course work, as projected through the fourth semester.
 They must also possess the character and motivation to complete their bachelor's degree work with continuing high academic achievement.

 APPLICATION: Interested, qualified candidates may apply during the spring semester of their second academic year.
 The application shall be in letter format that addresses each of the eligibility criteria:1) clearly stating the name of the father / grandfather / great grandfather who is a member in good standing of the Association; 2) a text of approximately 500 words shall be included that describes why the candidate considers him/herself worthy of the award; and 3) an academic transcript issued by the college/university must accompany the application.
 When assembled, the application shall be presented to the academic counselor or academic major department head for an endorsement in writing.
 Contact information, e.g. email address and or phone number, of the applicant and the academic endorser, must be included in the application.
-Applications must be received by the USS LITTLE ROCK Association Secretary, Frank E. Berglas at 63 Barnes Rd., Stamford, CT 06902-1201 not later than May 31, 2019.
+Applications must be received by the USS Little Rock Association Secretary, Frank E. Berglas at 63 Barnes Rd., Stamford, CT 06902-1201 not later than June 30, 2021.
 Applications will be initially screened to ensure they are complete and eligibility requirements are met.
 Those submitted by candidates found to be eligible will be redacted and sent to the Scholarship Committee, which will be "blinded" to the hereditary relationship to an Association member.
-Finally, applications will be evaluated by the Committee at the Association's annual reunion in September 2019 to determine the winner(s) of an award.
+Finally, applications will be evaluated by the Committee at the Association's annual reunion in August 2021 to determine the winner(s) of an award.
 Members with offspring in the competition shall remove themselves from participation in any part of the selection process.
-Selection results will be announced at the Association's 2019 annual reunion.
+Selection results will be announced at the Association's 2021 annual reunion.